|Birth: ||Jun. 8, 1832|

 |Death: ||Nov.
 28, 1896|

-Although he was a farmer in Iowa, he served in the US Army from 1861 to 1864 in the Sioux City Cavalry.
+Upon arrival in the United States J.H. settled in Wisconsin and then moved around, finally settling in Iowa on June 17, 1860.
+He served in the US Army from 1861 to 1864 in the Sioux City Cavalry.
 His unit fought under Gen. Alfred Sully at the Battle of White Stone Hills, Dakota Territory.
 He was promoted to Fifth Sergeant in 1863 and transferred to Company I, Seventh Cavalry in July of the same year.
-In 1895 he was declared disabled (18/18) by the Washington Solider's Home in Orting and he lived there for almost 9 months.
-He was a member of the G.A.R.
+Later in life he was a member of the G.A.R. and thirty years after his service ended he was declared disabled by the Washington Solider's Home in Orting.

 Bridget Gaughran Morf (____ - 1917)

 Mary Elizabeth Morf Alden (1866 - 1936)*

 Rudolf Conrad Morf (1878 - 1879)*

 Leopold Gottfield Morf (1881 - 1956)*

 Plot: Block 97, Lot 36

 Maintained by: Megan